 - Students from China or from Vietnam may be eligible for scholarships available through special partnership agreements between the College of Graduate Studies and Research and these countries.

 - Some faculty members have funding available through research grants to support research assistants.
 You should talk about this at the time of application with your faculty supervisor.

 - Some departments and academic units have funding available to support teaching assistants, or research fellowships.
 You should ask the graduate chair in the department with your chosen program about this at the time of application.

 - International students attending the University of Saskatchewan are provided with provincial health care benefits at no charge.

 - International graduate students are provided with extended health benefits, including coverage for medicines and dental appointments, through their graduate student fees.
 For more information click here.

 - You must have a Study Permit if you plan to study in Canada.
-Depending on your country of origin this can take up to two to three months.
+Depending on your country of origin this can take several months.
 You should apply for your study permit as soon as possible.
 For more information on the study permit and visa application process and documents required go to www.cic.gc.ca

 - General information for international students about immigration documents, health coverage, accommodation, working in Canada and other matters is available on the International Student and Study Abroad website.

 - A work permit is not required for on-campus employment if you are a registered graduate student with a study permit.